Military parades in North Korea: 2013

-The parade marked the 65th anniversary of the establishment of the republic.
+The parade marked the 65th anniversary of the establishment of the republic, Worker-Peasant Red Guards made up the majority of the parading units.

 2018

 In 2018, North Korea marked the 70th anniversary of its foundation.
 The parade was inspected by Vice Marshal Ri Yong-gil and saw the introduction of new camouflage inspection vehicles.
 It also saw the rare refrain from displaying intercontinental ballistic missiles.
 Russian Federation Council Chairman Valentina Matviyenko and Mauritanian President Mohamed Ould Abdel Aziz, as well as delegations from Cuba, Syria, Lebanon, the State of Palestine, Uganda, and South Africa were in attendance during the celebrations.
 General Secretary of the Chinese Communist Party Xi Jinping was expected to attend the parade during his state visit to North Korea on 9 September, but cancelled his attendance, instead sending Li Zhanshu, the Chairman of the Standing Committee of the National People's Congress.
-American President Donald Trump displayed the parade as an accomplishment in the Korean peace process, noting the lack of ICBMs that were paraded.
+U.S. president Donald Trump displayed the parade as an accomplishment in the Korean peace process, noting the lack of ICBMs that were paraded.
+This is the final parade in DPRK where the quick march is performed with the iconic bouncing/90 degrees goose step, ending the era of songun military appearance.
+The new marching step was seen in the next parade which is the 2020 October parade, showing the return of the Soviet style goose-step.

+The columns of the troops are as follows: